sanghyuns/Climate_Change_vs_Coffee_Production/README.md

 As there was no overfitting in the model with production predicting USA retail price, we decided to break that model down into individual countries.
 Brazil was the highest producing country by almost 100 million lbs (128 million total in 2019).
 This led us to believe that Brazil would be the best indiviual predictor of USA retail price, as they're the largest contributor.
 That turned out to not be the case, with Indonesia was the best individual predictor.
 Brazil had a training score of 0.289 (29%) and testing score of 0.344 (34%) while Indonesia had a training score of 0.353 (35%) and a testing score of  0.534 (53%).
 This was suprising as Indonesia produced 25 million lbs of coffee in 2019, over 100 million lbs less than Brazil, meaning they contributed far less than Brazil to the world's coffee supply.
 We looked production levels back to 1990 for both counties to see if Indonesia had been a higher producer in the past.
 This would possibly explain why Indonesia was a better predictor.
 This was not the case either as Brazil has always (since 1990) had higher produciton levels.

-## Limitations/Future Prospect

 ## Recommendations/Conclusions

-- Audience: marketing teams of major coffee companies
+We recommend the following to the marketing teams:
-    - lab grown coffee: allocate more resources into research
+    - There seems to be a growing interest in lab grown coffee in Finland.
+It would be ideal to  allocate more resources into research so that coffee production isn't as reliant on climate as it currently is.
-    - promote sustainability by offering steeper discounts
+    - Promote sustainability by offering steeper discounts.
+Since the
     - Robusta coffee is more temperature tolerable, but comes with a bitter taste

+## Limitations/Future Prospect

 ## Data Dictionary

 | Name                           | Type     | Description |